rudra112p/crowdflow-ai/README.md

 The R² score indicates that the model explains approximately **59.4% of the variance** in passenger demand within the evaluated dataset.

 > Note: The model was trained on a subset of the available processed data because of local computational limitations during development.

+## ⚙️ How CrowdFlow AI Works

+CrowdFlow AI follows a simple end-to-end machine learning workflow:

+1. **Journey Input**
+   The user provides journey information including origin station, destination station, line, direction, day type and travel time.

+2. **Input Preprocessing**
+   The Flask application processes the submitted journey information and converts it into the format required by the trained machine learning model.

+3. **Passenger Demand Prediction**
+   The processed input is passed to the trained **Random Forest regression model**, which generates an estimated passenger demand.

+4. **Crowd Classification**
+   The predicted passenger demand is converted into a crowd level to make the result easier for passengers to understand.

+5. **Travel Guidance**
+   The web application displays the predicted demand, crowd level and relevant travel guidance to the user.

+### System Flow

+`User → Flask Web Application → Input Preprocessing → Random Forest Model → Passenger Demand Prediction → Crowd Level → Travel Guidance`